QubesOS/qubes-doc/configuration/salt.md

 The output for each VM is logged in `/var/log/qubes/mgmt-VM_NAME.log`.

 If the log does not contain useful information:
-1. Stop `qubesctl` using Ctrl-z
-2. Run `sudo qubesctl --skip-dom0 --target=VM_NAME state.highstate`
+1. Run `sudo qubesctl --skip-dom0 --target=VM_NAME state.highstate`
-3. When your VM is being started (yellow) press Ctrl-z on qubesctl.
+2. When your VM is being started (yellow) press Ctrl-z on qubesctl.
-4. Open terminal in disp-mgmt-VM_NAME.
+3. Open terminal in disp-mgmt-VM_NAME.
-5. Look at /etc/qubes-rpc/qubes.SaltLinuxVM - this is what is
+4. Look at /etc/qubes-rpc/qubes.SaltLinuxVM - this is what is
    executed in the management VM.
-6. Get the last two lines:
+5. Get the last two lines:

     $ export PATH="/usr/lib/qubes-vm-connector/ssh-wrapper:$PATH"
     $ salt-ssh "$target_vm" $salt_command

   Adjust $target_vm (VM_NAME) and $salt_command (state.highstate).
-7. Execute them, fix problems, repeat.
+6. Execute them, fix problems, repeat.

 ## Known Pitfalls